-I think I’ve cooked this cut in just about every conceivable way.
-Each method has it’s own merits and your work schedule may make one or the other a better choice.
-If you are out of the house for most of the day my Slow Cooker Corned Beef and Cabbage might be the way to go.
-Or, if you don’t own a pressure cooker and have time to babysit a pot on the stove there’s my tried and true Guinness Corned Beef which is done from start to finish on the stove.
+If you are out of the house for most of the day, my Slow Cooker Corned Beef and Cabbage is a great choice.
+Or, if you have time to babysit a pot on the stove, there’s my tried and true Guinness Corned Beef.

-But, if you’ve got a couple of hours to devote to your St. Patrick’s Day meal, I don’t think you can beat the end result of preparing your corned beef in the Instant Pot.
+But, if you’ve got a couple of hours to devote to your St. Patrick’s Day meal, I don’t think you can beat the ease and the tender result of preparing your corned beef in the Instant Pot.
+The process of pressure cooking infuses the corned beef with flavor from the cooking liquid in a way that just doesn’t happen with other methods.

 Regardless of the method, there are a few things to know about cooking corned beef that I’ll cover here.
 If you’ve got an Instant Pot, I hope you’ll give this pressure cooking method a try.